ambijani/WashU4Wellness/README.md

 - **Authentication/API**: SendGrid
 - **Frontend**: React-Native

-## 🔮 Future Vision
+## Future Vision

 While our MVP is tailored for Washington University, WashUWellness is designed with scalability in mind.
 Our goal is to extend this platform to businesses, educational institutions, and organizations worldwide, creating a global movement towards better organizational health.

-## 💪 Impact
+## Impact

-By choosing WashUWellness, organizations can:

-- Reduce healthcare costs
-- Improve employee satisfaction and retention
-- Create a positive, health-focused work environment
-- Gain a competitive edge in talent acquisition
+WashUWellness enables institutions to:
+- Gain real-time insights into community health
+- Foster a culture of wellness through friendly competition
+- Make data-driven decisions to improve overall health initiatives

-## 🤝 Join the Wellness Revolution!
+## Join the Wellness Revolution!

-WashUWellness isn't just a platform; it's a step towards a healthier, happier world.
-Join us in redefining organizational wellness, one challenge at a time!
+Help us redefine institutional health, one challenge at a time.

 ---